Pono Guitar Frequently Asked Questions

 - Mahogany body: Ebony

-- Ebony body: Maple (the striking contrast of almost white and figured maple combines beautifully with the dark colors of Rosewood and Ebony.
+- Ebony body: Maple (the striking contrast of almost white and figured maple combines beautifully with dark colored body woods.

 Most manufacturers use an ivoroid plastic binding on dark wood guitars.
 It's been accepted as pretty, but for a light color contrast, we prefer to use real maple.